 It's a freakin' pyramid.
 From the bat-attracting megawatt light on top (visible from the International Space Station) to the sphinx out front, we love the Egyptian touches -- especially now that the kitschy décor has been dialed back from what the resort opened with in 1993.

-Luxor routinely offers some of the more affordable hotel rates on the Strip and the property is packed with things do (the Titanic and Bodies exhibits are favorites).
+Luxor routinely offers some of the more affordable hotel rates on the Strip and the property is packed with things to do (the Titanic and Bodies exhibits are favorites).
 It won't break your budget, but you won't feel like you're staying in a budget hotel.

 Luxor has a large pool (and we're not just talking about the massive 125,650-square-foot deck).
 Their 19,000 square feet of sparkling water is bigger than the postage stamp-sized vanity pools you see at some resorts.
 Our only sadness is that it's closed seasonally from fall to spring.